Introduction to Acoustics

 You want a degree with professional status, with the opportunity to take your studies to postgraduate level

-On this course, you'll have the option to take an industry placement between years two and three.
-Although you’ll be responsible for securing your placement, our tutors will support you, monitor your progress and assess your final placement report.
+On this course, you will have the option to take an industry placement year between years two and three.
+Although you will be responsible for securing your placement, our tutors will support you in finding a role, and monitor your progress throughout.
+By successfully completing a placement year, you can also add 'with professional experience' to your final degree award.

 Introduction to Acoustics